invisibleacropolis-ops/WordImperfect/docs/data-model.md

     editor's formatting range.
   - `.docx` – relies on the optional `python-docx` dependency.
 When absent, attempts raise `RuntimeError` so the GUI can surface a clear installation hint.
-- Controllers defer to `FileService.read()`/`write()` and simply decide which destination to use.
-New formats should keep this division of responsibility by expanding `FileService` while leaving `DocumentController` untouched.
+- Controllers defer to `FileService.read_with_styles()`/`write_with_styles()` so text and paragraph metadata stay synchronised.
-- Persistence currently stores textual content only.
-Styling metadata exists exclusively in memory.
-Future work to round-trip formatting should extend `FileService` to emit/consume richer structures (e.g., RTF with styling tags or DOCX runs) and augment
+  The helper manages the JSON sidecar described above, removing it automatically when no styles are tracked to avoid stale files.
-  `DocumentController.snapshot()` once introduced.
+- Future work to embed styles directly inside `.rtf`/`.docx` documents can reuse the same metadata map—only the `FileService` implementation would need to change to translate the JSON payload into native control words or XML nodes.

 ## Extending the Model